 If you are looking for a simple recipe that delivers lots of flavor, try this Slow Cooker Cowboy Soup!
-It combines ground beef, kielbasa, potatoes, beans, and corn in a flavorful tomato broth, seasoned with garlic and chili powder.
-Not only is it deliciously hearty, but the slow cooker does most of the work, so you can come home to a ready-to-serve, satisfying meal!
+It combines ground beef, kielbasa, potatoes, and beans in a flavorful beef broth, enhanced with tomatoes, jalapeños, and spices.
+Then, a beer slurry helps thicken the soup and adds a unique depth of flavor.
+(I think the slurry really does make a difference!)
+Not only is it deliciously hearty, but the slow cooker does most of the work, so you can come home to a satisfying meal!
 I plan on putting this recipe on repeat, especially during the cooler months.
 If you love how hearty and satisfying this cowboy soup is, you will definitely want to try my Cowboy Stew, too!

 Ingredients & Substitutions

-• Ground Beef: The only ‘work’ you have to do for this soup is to brown the ground beef before adding it to the slow cooker.
+- Ground Beef: Before adding the ground beef to the slow cooker, brown it in a skillet and season with salt and pepper.
 If you don’t have ground beef, try ground turkey or chicken.

-• Kielbasa: Kielbasa (sometimes also called ring sausage) is a flavorful, lightly smoked sausage that is pre-cooked.
+- Kielbasa: Kielbasa (sometimes also called ring sausage) is a flavorful, lightly smoked sausage that is pre-cooked.
+Although it is pre-cooked, I do like to brown it before adding it to the slow cooker.
+(But, that is optional!)
 I love using it in recipes and have a collection of Kielbasa recipes you may want to check out!
 You could also use Andouille sausage, Mexican Chorizo, or other sausages as substitutes.

-• Tomatoes: Look for two cans of diced tomatoes.
-Do not drain them–the juices will help make the broth extra flavorful!
+- Tomatoes: Look for two cans of diced tomatoes.
+Do not drain them–the juices will help make the beef broth extra flavorful!

 Can I Cook Cowboy Soup On The Stovetop?

 Yes!
 You can get the soup made in about 30-45 minutes if making it on the stovetop (without a slow cooker).
 Brown the beef in a large pot.
-Then, add the kielbasa (which is already cooked), diced onions and minced garlic.
+Then, add the kielbasa (which is already cooked), diced onions, jalapenos, and minced garlic.
 Stir in diced potatoes, tomatoes, kidney beans, sweet corn, chili powder, salt, and pepper, along with broth to cover.
 Bring to a boil, then simmer for 25-30 minutes until the potatoes are tender.
+Finally, don’t forget to add the beer slurry to thicken the soup and enhance its flavor!

 How To Store Slow Cooker Cowboy Soup